 Traditionally called an organic market, the Place Sainte-Catherine is a heaven for seafood lovers.
 Visit this area on Thursday, Friday and Saturday and get ready for some mouth-watering aroma.

 Place du Jeu de Balle

 Also called as ‘Old Market’ this is the flea market that is most popular in Brussels and is truly a bargain hunter’s paradise.
 It is also the world’s only antique and flea market that is open 365 days of the year!
 Grab comfy shoes and prepare to hunt down some amazing antiquities as your travel souvenirs.

 Place du Grand Sablon

 Another beautiful antique flea market, this place is popular for anyone dabbling in antiquities and has an unending passion for books.
-Visit the market, bargain with the locals and check out the beautiful old houses while you go on an exploring adventure.
+Visit the market, bargain with the locals and check out the beautiful old houses.

 Hire a car, grab some snacks and enjoy your day being a tourist in the beautiful Belgian city of Brussels.